UIUC-iSchool-DataViz/spr2024/week03/lecture03.md

 ---
-title: Data Storage, Manipulation, and Drawing
+title: Scaling, Colors, and Colormaps
 layout: lecture
 tags:
-  - operations
-  - distributions
   - scaling
+  - colors
-  - dataformats
+  - colormaps
-  - drawing
+  - transformations
 description: >-
   How are values transformed from 0's and 1's into values we can manipulate and understand?
 When we draw something on a screen, how do we represent that internally, and how is that translated into pixels?
 What operations can we do on data?
+How do colors work?
+What are the different ways we can map colors to values?
+What should we keep in mind when doing this?
-date: 2023-08-28
+date: 2023-09-11
 ---

 ## Scaling Data